-Chicago Bears quarterback Jason Campbell is ready to start if Jay Cutler is unable to go against the San Francisco 49ers on Monday night.
+Chicago Bears quarterback Jason Campbell is ready to step in and start in place of an injured Jay Cutler when the Bears take on the San Francisco 49ers on Monday, Nov.
+19.

 Cutler suffered a concussion in the Bears 13-6 loss to the Houston Texans on Sunday, Nov.
 11. Campbell stepped in and went 11-for-19 for 94 yards but only led the Bears to three points in the second half.
 Campbell believes that with a full week of practice he will be better prepared against the 49ers.